AdiJoost/airTracker/README.md

 # airTracker
-This repository holds the code for a student-project about air quality
+This repository holds the code for a student-project about air quality.

-On the Raspberry PI(I used RaspberryOS 64 lite):
--Update your Pi
--install git with sudo apt-get install git-core -install pip with sudo apt-get install python3-pip -install virtualenv with sudo pip install virtualenv -create virtual env
--install requirements.txt
+## requirements.txt
--pip3 install adafruit-circuitpython-dht
--sudo apt-get install libgpiod2
--remove # in gpio_handler

--on the pi, enable I2C
+The requirements to start the Software on a Python instance.
+If only the requirements are installed, the Software is started in simulation-mode

+##requirements_for_pi.txt
+If the software is run on an AirTracker, additionally to the requirements.txt, install all libraries in requirements_for_pi.txt.
+Edit the gpio_handler.py file by uncommenting all lines.